neumino/neumino.github.io/movies.md

-### The Land of Steady Habits
+### Life Itself
-*Released on 2018-09-12, vote average 6*
+*Released on 2018-09-21, vote average 7.5*

-After leaving his wife and his job to find happiness, Anders begins a clumsy, heartbreaking quest to reassemble the pieces of his fractured life.
+As a young New York couple goes from college romance to marriage and the birth of their first child, the unexpected twists of their journey create reverberations that echo over continents and through lifetimes.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ZbKDFMW8hGE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aC5lxLCyyhQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>